fastlane/docs/docs/advanced.md

 # Environment Variables

 You can define environment variables in a `.env` or `.env.default` file in the same directory as your `Fastfile`.
-Environment variables are loading using [dotenv](https://github.com/bkeepers/dotenv).
-Here's an example.
+Environment variables are loaded using [dotenv](https://github.com/bkeepers/dotenv).
+Here's an example:

 ```no-highlight
 WORKSPACE=YourApp.xcworkspace